tjhickey724/compiler_design/notes/optimization/LivenessAnalysis.md

   T = T + 1
   JUMP L2
 ```
-To fill in the following table.
+To fill in the first three rows of the following table.
+The last three have been completed.

 | n | instruction | N | U | T | T1 | T2 |
 | --- | --- | --- | --- | --- | --- | --- |